codeforkjeff/dbt-sqlite/README.md

 - Materializations are simplified: they drop and re-create the model, instead of doing the backup-and-swap-in new mode that the other dbt database adapters support.
 This choice was made because SQLite doesn't support `DROP ...
-CASCADE` or `ALTER VIEW` or provide information about relation dependencies in a information_schema-like relation.
-Taken together, these limitations make it really difficult to make the backup-and-swap-in functionality work properly.
+CASCADE` or `ALTER VIEW` or provide information about relation dependencies in something information_schema-like.
+These limitations make it really difficult to make the backup-and-swap-in functionality work properly.
+Given how SQLite aggressively [locks](https://sqlite.org/lockingv3.html) the database anyway, it's probably not worth the effort.

 - This has been developed on Ubuntu 20.04, Python 3.8.5 (with sqlite 3.31.1),
 dbt 0.18.1.
 It's largely untested elsewhere.